-The teaching goals examined are goals I and II.
-The exam is a written assignment that consists of two parts and is completed in groups, each group consisting of 2-4 students (mostly, groups of 3 students).
+The learning goals I&II are examined.
+The exam is a written assignment that consists of two parts and is completed in groups, each group consisting of 1-3 students (mostly, groups of 3 students).
 The assignment is graded on a two-point scale where students can receive either a passing grade (G) or a failing grade (U).
 The grading criteria are described below:

-Pass: The student has demonstrated sufficient ability to perform statistical analysis using available software, and the written assignment is submitted before the deadline and in accordance with the assignment instructions.

-Fail: The student has demonstrated insufficient ability to perform statistical analysis using statistical software, or the assignment has not been completed and/or submitted before the deadline.
+- Pass: The student has demonstrated sufficient ability to perform statistical analysis using available software, and the written assignment is submitted before the deadline and in accordance with the assignment instructions. - Fail: The student has demonstrated insufficient ability to perform statistical analysis using statistical software, or the assignment has not been completed and/or submitted before the deadline.